mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/index.rst

 and compare those results with visual SLAM results on accuracy and performance indicators.
 Additionally, it detects and highlights the objects on the map.
-Depending on the platform that is used, workloads are executed on an integrated GPU or on |intel| CPU.
+Depending on the platform that is used, workloads are executed on an integrated GPU or on Intel® CPU.

 The |p_amr| addresses